Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

 #### Generate PKCS#12 file

-In the `Generate PKCS#12 file` task of the `iis_create_playbook.yaml` file we specify the actions Ansible will execute, allowing it to locally create a PKCS#12 file (the format required by IIS), using the private key and certificate files obtained with the execution of the Venafi Certificate Role.
+In the `Generate PKCS#12 file` task of the `iis_create_playbook.yaml` file we specify the actions Ansible will execute, allowing it to locally create a PKCS#12 file (the format required by IIS), using the private key and certificate files obtained with the execution of the CyberArk Certificate Role.

 #### Copy PKCS#12 file to the Windows Server